fediverse-devnet/feditest.org/content/docs/glossary/testrun.md

 ---
-title: TestRun
+title: Test Run
-summary: The execution of a particular TestPlan
+summary: The execution of a particular Test Plan
-seealso: [
+seealsoterm: [
     'TestPlan'
 ]
 ---